mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

     - *contravariance*:
         - supertypes are allowed instead of a type
         - [parameter of function types](https://www.jetbrains.com/help/mps/closures.html#functiontype)
-    - *Invariance*: neither covariance nor contravariance
+    - *invariance*: neither covariance nor contravariance
         - examples: generics (e.g `List<String>`is not a subtype of `List<Object>`)

-    For overriden methods, the signature has to be the same (name + parameters), the return type can be a subtype of the original return type:
+    For overridden methods, the signature has to be the same (name + parameters), and the return type can be a subtype of the original return type:

     ```java
     class MyCollection {